BeatrizBravo/OCA-Java/readme.md

 <br>This book is an excellent source of information for those looking to learn about the most advanced aspects of Java
 <br>and how to apply them in the real world.
 <br>
-<br>Throughout the project, we will use the content of this book to delve into different areas of Java and explore new functionalities.
+<br>Throughout the project, I will use the content of this book to delve into different areas of Java and explore new functionalities.
 <br>I hope that by the end of the project, I will be able to improve my experience and skills in software development and Java programming.